PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/6-professions.md

 **Professional Skills:**

-Weapon 1 	2 ranks
+*Weapon#1 	2,
-Swimming 	1 rank
+Swimming 	1,
-Riding 	1 rank
+Riding 	1,
-Perception 	1 rank
+Perception 	1,
-Driving 	2 ranks
+Driving 	2,
-Scanners	1 rank
+Scanners	1,
-Space Pilot 	2 ranks
+Space Pilot 	2,
-Physique 	2 Ranks
+Physique 	2,
-Vocation(*) 	2 ranks
+Vocation(*) 	2,
-First Aid 	1Rank
+First Aid 	1*

 *(&asterisk;) You should choose a vocation specialism to fit your character concept such as Vocation:  Politician or Vocation:  Academic.*